 There are detailed explanations of all the soccer rules and regulations on SoccerHelp, including the variations for youth leagues, women's leagues and indoor leagues.
 There are hundreds of internal links so you can go from one topic to another.
 This makes it easy to find the rules you are looking for and to answer your questions.
 The rules are simplified and explained in an easy to understand way.

 Want to Re-Print this article or part of it?
 You are allowed to link back to this article or to SoccerRules.org.
-You may also copy on paper for handouts up to 5 pages from SoccerRules.org PROVIDED: you don't remove any links or references to SoccerHelp or to www.SoccerHelp.com or to SoccerRules.org, don't give the impression you own the information, and you MUST include "Source: www.SoccerRules.org" at the top or bottom of the article.
-To copy our work without crediting us is stealing and we will protect our copyrights.
-We would rather be nice than mean, so please save us some trouble and credit SoccerRules.org if you copy any information from this website.
-It is illegal to post any information from SoccerRules.org on the internet without written permission from David or Kay Huddleston, except we will allow quotes of up to one page to be posted provided you add a working link on the bottom of the same page that goes to SoccerRules.org and says "Source: www.SoccerRules.org".
-We have to enforce this due to blatant theft and to protect our copyrights.
-The link to SoccerRules.org must actually work.
-Please report theft to us if you see it.
-Thanks for your cooperation in this matter.
+It is illegal to post any information from SoccerRules.org on the internet without written permission from David or Kay Huddleston, except we will allow up to one page to be posted provided you add a working link at the TOP of the same page that goes to SoccerRules.org and says "Copyright www.SoccerRules.org".